piryopt/pienryhmien-optimointi/algorithms/README.md

+# Algorithms

+### Hospital/residents algorithm (hospital.py)
-hospitals.py: Algorithm for sorting groups based on the solution to the hospital/residents problem by Gale/Shapley.
+Algorithm for sorting groups based on the solution to the hospital/residents problem by Gale/Shapley.